ArnoviMoinuddin/TakeHome/README.md

 python setup.py
 ```

 Run script to generate icons.
-This will take a user input for string and desired size then display and save a .png identicon:
+This will take a user input for string and desired size then display and save a .png identicon (this may take a few seconds to load):

 ```bash
 python gen_identicon.py